uhafner/autograding-github-action/README.md

 # Autograding GitHub Action

-This GitHub action autogrades your Java project with a customizable configuration and gives feedback on the pull request.
+This GitHub action autogrades projects based on a configurable set of metrics and gives feedback on the pull request.
+Currently, you can select from the following metrics:
+- Test statistics (e.g., number of failed tests)
+- Code coverage (e.g., line coverage percentage)
+- PIT mutation coverage (e.g., missed mutations' percentage)
+- Static analysis (e.g., number of warnings)

 ### How to use?

 This is an example config you could use in your workflow.

 ```
-name: Java CI with Maven
+name: 'Autograding Pull Pequest'

 on:
   pull_request: